Your Baby's 1 Month Developmental Milestone

 When welcoming your first baby, you’ll be entering a steep learning curve.
 You will get loads of information and helpful suggestions, from family, friends and even strangers, often without asking.
 At first, it can seem overwhelming but read, research, and reach out to trusted sources or healthcare professionals for sound advice.

-While you may discover your own method of breastfeeding through trial and error, it is generally agreed that there are certain steps required to make it a comfortable experience for all:
+While you may discover your own method of breastfeeding through trial and error, it is generally agreed that there are certain steps that make it a comfortable experience for everyone.

 1. Keep your baby close and hold them facing your chest.